manwaring/lambda-wrapper/old-docs/v3/README.md

 ## Optional configuration

-If you want the wrapper to log request and response messages (helpful for debugging) set an environemnt variable for `LAMBDA_WRAPPER_LOG=true`.
+If you want the wrapper to log request and response messages (helpful for debugging set an environemnt variable for `LAMBDA_WRAPPER_LOG=true`.

-If you want each invocation to be tagged with the AWS region, stage/environment, and Git revision simply set environment variables for each and the library will pick them up: `REGION=us-east-1`, `STAGE=prod`, `REVISION=f4ba682`.
-See [git-rev-sync](https://www.npmjs.com/package/git-rev-sync) and [serverless-plugin-git-variables](https://www.npmjs.com/package/serverless-plugin-git-variables) for libraries that can help you set git revision automatically.
+If you want each invocation to be tagged with the AWS region, environment/, and Git revision simply set environment variables for each: `REGION=us-east-1`, `STAGE=prod`, `REVISION=f4ba682` (see [git-rev-sync](https://www.npmjs.com/package/git-rev-sync) and [serverless-plugin-git-variables](https://www.npmjs.com/package/serverless-plugin-git-variables) for libraries that can help you set git revision)

 # Supported events